Congaree and Penn Wedding Photos & Inspiration

 Schedule Around Golden Hour

-The property transforms during the last hour before sunset.
-Plan your ceremony timing so we can take advantage of that golden light filtering through the oaks and reflecting off the pond.
+The property changes in the last hour before sunset.
+Plan your ceremony so we can use that golden light through the oaks and off the pond.

 Call Ahead and Check In

 This is a working farm.
-You'll need to schedule your session in advance and check in when you arrive, but once you're there, you have full run of the property to explore all those beautiful spots.
+Book your session ahead of time and check in when you arrive.
+Once there, you have full run of the property.

 Embrace the Farm Vibe

-Don't fight the setting - lean into it.
+Lean into the setting.
 The emus, chickens, and goats are part of the charm.
-The carved boulders, rope swings, and vintage tractor aren't styled props, they're authentic farm elements that make this place unique.
+The carved rocks, rope swings, and old tractor are real, not staged.

 Farm-to-Table is the Real Deal

-Congaree and Penn specializes in farm-to-table cuisine featuring their own products, local ingredients, and sustainably raised meats.
-The $40-50 per guest food minimum gets you genuinely excellent food that fits the setting.
+Farm-fresh food made with their own products, local items, and local meats.
+The $40-50 per guest food minimum gets you truly great food.

 Bring a Coordinator

-The venue doesn't provide day-of coordination, so you'll need to hire your own.
-Having a professional who can handle logistics while you focus on each other makes a huge difference.
+The venue doesn't provide day-of help, so hire your own.
+Having someone handle logistics while you enjoy the day makes a big difference.

-Golden hour timing is critical at Congaree and Penn.
-The property looks completely different in that last hour before sunset when light filters through the oaks and reflects off the pond.
+Golden hour timing matters a lot here.
+The property looks totally different in that last hour before sunset.
+Light filters through the oaks and reflects off the pond.

 Time for Photos